Tachyons and Misaligned Supersymmetry in Orientifold Vacua: Introduction

 In the case of open strings and orientifold vacua a similar analysis is still lacking, since modular invariance is no longer present.
 As a result, there is no direct connection between light and massive states and, for instance, the large mass behaviour of the open-string spectrum does not give information about the presence or absence of open-string tachyons.
 In fact, modular transformations connect different descriptions of the same amplitude, whereby loop diagrams are mapped to tree level propagation of closed strings between D-branes and/or orientifold planes.
 Therefore, one can at best relate IR properties of loop amplitudes to UV behaviour of tree-level ones, and {\em vice versa}.
 A partial understanding of this connection was indeed achieved in \cite{Niarchos1, Niarchos2} where it was shown that the large-mass behaviour of the sector averaged sum associated to the open-string spectrum governs the coupling of closed-string tachyons to D-branes.
 The purpose of the present paper is to extend the analysis of \cite{Niarchos1, Niarchos2} to more general set-ups, involving also unoriented strings, and to investigate {\em dual} conditions relating the absence of tachyons in the loop amplitudes to a similar sector averaged sum of closed strings propagating in the tree-level diagrams.
 Using the exact Rademacher expansion of characters, we show that the absence/decoupling of tachyons in the loop/tree-level amplitude implies the vanishing of the associated $\langle d (n) \rangle$, thus suggesting in a way the presence of misaligned supersymmetry also for open/unoriented strings.
 This behaviour reproduces what was found in the case of closed strings \cite{Dienes:1994np, Cribiori1, AFL}, although the interpretation is clearly different.
 Our analysis is based on general properties of the CFT on Riemann surfaces with vanishing Euler character, with boundaries and/or cross-caps, and it applies to many examples in ten and lower dimensions where supersymmetry is either broken directly at the string scale or spontaneously via a Scherk-Schwarz reduction or its T-dual M-theory breaking.
-The vanishing of the sector averaged sum in the open-string sector of the Sugimoto \cite{Sugimoto:1999tx} and type $0'\text{B}$ \cite{Sagnotti1, Sagnotti2,BS, AS} models already appeared in \cite{Cribiori1,Cribiori2}.
-However, the technology employed there, based on eta quotients, hinders the physics behind this cancellation which, as said previously, is not related to the absence of physical tachyons in the D-brane spectrum, but rather to the absence of closed string tachyons propagating in the cylinder.
+The vanishing of the sector averaged sum in the open-string sector of the Sugimoto \cite{Sugimoto:1999tx} and type $0'\text{B}$ \cite{Sagnotti1, Sagnotti2,BS, AS} models already appeared in \cite{Cribiori1,Cribiori2}, where, however, there is no explicit discussion about the connection between the sector averaged sum and the role played by tachyons.

 Although such analysis connects the vanishing of $\langle d(n)\rangle$ of a given one-loop/tree-level amplitude with the absence of tachyons in the corresponding tree-level/one-loop counterpart, it fails in explaining the classical stability of vacua where tachyons are eliminated by the orientifold projection as, for instance, in the type $0'\text{B}$ theory.
 As a result, the real reason behind the absence of tachyons in these vacua is still elusive and requires new tools and ideas.